 2. How can I improve my performance next year?

 Ask him for methods to improve your performance in the future.
 If possible, hold a personal meeting with your boss and take his advice.
 Have the urge to do better next time.
-If you get a negative feedback for your current year’s performance, accept it in a positive manner then this question will help you improve your skills.
+If you get negative feedback for your current year’s performance, accept it in a positive manner then this question will help you improve your skills.

 3. How can I prove myself better inside my team?

-This question will be helpful if you ask for a performance feedback inside a particular section.
+This question will be helpful if you ask for performance feedback inside a particular section.
 If you are leading a team, then learn the ways to prove yourself better within it.
 Understand the ways to utilize your skills and educate your team members by assigning new and challenging tasks.
 This will prove you to be a better leader and improve your leadership skills.

 4. What are the most important objectives for the upcoming year?

 Most employees work without knowing the correct goal of the employer.
 So this question will help you understand them.
 If you learn about your company goals then it will be easier for you to manage your works properly and do it in the right way.
 Learn about your boss’s priorities and know the information.
 He’ll be happy to know that you are curious about the company objectives and rate your performance better next time.